 What do I do if I find a litter of kittens?

 First, assess the age of the kittens.
 If their eyes are closed or they’re unable to walk or run, they will not be able to survive long without their mother.
 Next, determine whether or not the mama cat has truly abandoned the kittens.
 Mother cats need to hunt for their food, so it’s common for them to leave their kittens alone for hours at a time.
 If you catch sight of the mother cat within 12 hours, leave her and the litter where they are.
 Plan to wait approximately 4-8 weeks until the kittens weigh 2 pounds, and then TNR the mother and the kittens to prevent future births.
 For older kittens that are running easily, you can wait up to 24 hours before being certain the kittens are abandoned.

 If you are certain that the kittens have been abandoned by their mother, you can bring them in to the Louisiana SPCA and surrender them to our care.
 Feral kittens under 12 weeks old usually socialize to humans quickly and become friendly and suitable to be indoor pets.
 Kittens too small for spay/neuter surgery will be eligible for the foster program where they will be placed in homes for weight gain and socialization.
 Once big enough, kittens will be sterilized and placed in our normal adoption program.

 What should I do if I see an injured or sick feral cat?

-If the cat is in New Orleans, contact our Humane Law & Rescue team at 504.368.5191 x100.
+If the cat is in New Orleans, report it to Humane Law & Rescue team by calling 311.
 If it’s in another parish contact that parish’s animal control department.